 How To Propagate Sweetheart Hoya

-- The plant won’t grow any bigger when using the leaf cutting method, but will still root.
+- The plant won’t grow any bigger using the leaf-cutting method but will still root.

 - Make sure to include some stem when taking the cuttings.

-- The stem cutting method creates aerial roots more quickly if you plant it in a moist medium.
+- The stem cutting method creates aerial roots more quickly if you plant them in a moist medium.

 - Be sure to let the cuttings dry for at least a day before you plant.